rzepkka/Master-Thesis-Project/UI/README.md

 - csv with patients' data
 - JSON mapping files for brain regions
 - disease name
-- a list of subtype names
+- a list of subtype labels

 7. Run the setup file from command line: